theopsall/Video-Summarization/README.md

 `-o`: The directory  to store the final model.

-###3.
-To classify a video from the model
+### 3. To classify a video from the model
 ```python
 python3 video_summarization.py predict -v /home/theo/sample.mp4 -o /home/theo/prediction
 ```
 `-v`: The path of the video file.

-`-o`: The destination directory to store the prediction file.

-###4.
-To extract the features used in video summarization
+### 4. To extract the features used in video summarization
 ```python
 python3 video_summarization.py featureExtraction -v /home/theo/VIDEOS -o /home/theo/FEATURES
 ```
 `-v`: The directory containing the video files.

-`-o`: The destination directory to store the features files for both modalities.

 # Citation